Long cycles in fullerene graphs: Introduction

 The hamiltonicity of various subclasses of 3-connected planar cubic graphs was additionally investigated.
 Gr\"unbaum and Zaks~\cite{GZ} asked whether the graphs in the family $\G_3(p, q)$ of 3-connected cubic planar graphs whose faces are of size $p$ and $q$ with $p<q$ are hamiltonian for any $p,q$.
 Note that $p \in \{3,4,5\}$ by Euler's formula.
 Also note that fullerene graphs correspond to $\G_3(5,6)$.
 Goodey~\cite{Goodey1,Goodey2} has proved that all graphs contained in $\G_3(3,6)$ and $\G_3(4,6)$ are hamiltonian.
 Zaks~\cite{Zaks} found non-hamiltonian graphs in the family $\G_3(5, k)$ for $k\ge 7$.
 Similarly, Walther~\cite{Walther} showed that families $\G_3(3, q)$ for $7\le q\le 10$ and $\G_3(4, 2k + 1)$ for $k\ge 3$, contain non-hamiltonian graphs.
 For more results in this area, also see~\cite{O1,O2,O3, Tkac}.

 Let us restrict our attention to $\G_3(5,6)$.
 Ewald~\cite{Ewald} proved that every fullerene graph contains a cycle which meets every face of $G$.
 This implies that there is a cycle through at least $n/3$ of the vertices of any fullerene graph on $n$ vertices.
-It is well known that each planar graph $G$ has a dominating cycle $C$, i.e. a cycle $C$ such that each edge of $G$ has an end-vertex on $C$.
-If $G$ is a fullerene graph, then its 3-connectivity yields that $G-C$ is composed of a (possibly empty) set of isolated vertices.
+It is well known that each graph $G\in\G_3(5,6)$ has a dominating cycle $C$, i.e. a cycle $C$ such that each edge of $G$ has an end-vertex on $C$ (in particular, a Tutte cycle is dominating since $G$ is cyclically $4$-edge-connected).
 This immediately improves the bound from $n/3$ to $3n/4$.
 Jendrol' and Owens~\cite{JO} gave a better bound of $4n/5$.
 In this paper, we improve the bound to $5n/6-2/3$.